needle4j/needle4k/src/site/configuration.md

 ## Needle configuration properties

 The needle4k default configuration may be modified in a `needle.properties` file in the classpath root.
-I.e., Needle will look for a file `/needle.properties` somewhere in the classpath.
+I.e., Needle will look for a file `/needle.properties` in the classpath.

-You may also configure the framework programmatically, please refer to the [quickstart project](https://github.com/needle4j/needle4k-quickstart) to see examples for this.

-### Configuration of additional custom injection annotations and injection provider.
+### Configuration of additional custom injection annotations and injection provider

 Property Name  | Description
 ------------- | -------------